artificialnouveau/face-replace/README.md

 # Python Face Anonymization Scripts

 This project includes six Python scripts for various face anonymization techniques.
-These scripts can anonymize faces in images using blurring, black bars, pixelation, face swapping, emoji replacement, and eye color replacement.
+These scripts can anonymize faces in images using blurring, black bars, pixelation, face swapping, emoji replacement, and eye replacement.

 Each script can operate in two modes: